jbock-java/jbock/README.md

 Custom <a href="#custom-mappers-and-parameter-validation">*mappers*</a> and
 <a href="#custom-collectors">*collectors*</a> can be added.

-After this high level overview, let's look at some features in more detail.
+Now let's look at some features in more detail.

 ### Parameters